byrnereese/mkdocs-git-committers-plugin/README.md

       token: !!python/object/apply:os.getenv ["MKDOCS_GIT_COMMITTERS_APIKEY"]
 ```

+If the token is not set in `mkdocs.yml` it will be read from the `MKDOCS_GIT_COMMITTERS_APIKEY` environment variable.

 **If no token is present, the plugin will be disabled automatically.
 This can be helpful as when actively working on documentation, the git-committers plugin can dramatically slow down page rendering times.**

 ## Usage